jarmo/authorize_action/README.md

 end
 ```

-## Administrator access

-If administrator has access to every action then it might be tedious
+## Tips & Tricks

+### Administrator Has Access to Every Action

-to give him/her access with authorization rules for every action.
+There is no API for giving access to administrator for every possible action.
-There is however an easy way to achieve that functionality.
+Nevertheless it can be achieved easily by just using
+object-oriented programming principles.

 Example below is based on Rails and Devise, but
 the idea is the same for whatever framework: